-J.Post-Investigation Options
+J. Post-Investigation Options

-- 1. Dismissal of Formal Complaint After Investigation - a.
+1. Dismissal of Formal Complaint After Investigation

+- a.
 Mandatory Dismissal.
 The University must dismiss the Formal Complaint if after the Investigation it is determined by the Title IX Coordinator that the conduct alleged in the Formal Complaint does not constitute Title IX Prohibited Conduct or did not occur against a person in the United States.
 Any conduct dismissed under this Title IX Procedure that could constitute a violation of NMT's Sexual Misconduct Policy or any other University policy may be referred to another applicable University process.
 If the Formal Complaint alleges multiple claims that arise out of the same facts and circumstances, and the Title IX Coordinator determines that some conduct is covered under Title IX and some is not, all claims may proceed together to be resolved under this Title IX Procedure.
-If, however, the Title IX Coordinator determines some claims do not arise out of the same facts and circumstances, are not covered by Title IX, and could violate other University policy, that conduct will be dismissed and referred to another University process, and the Title IX Procedure to the covered conduct only. - b.
+If, however, the Title IX Coordinator determines some claims do not arise out of the same facts and circumstances, are not covered by Title IX, and could violate otherUniversity policy, that conduct will be dismissed and referred to another University process, and the Title IX Procedure will precede with respect to the covered conduct only. - b.
 Discretionary Dismissal.
-The University may dismiss the Formal Complaint if: - The Respondent is no longer enrolled or employed by the University;16 - Specific circumstances prevent the University from gathering sufficient evidence to reach a determination; or - The Complainant informs the Title IX Coordinator in writing that the Complainant desires to withdraw the Formal Complaint or allegations therein. - A Complainant may notify the Title IX Coordinator at any time that the Complainant does not wish to proceed with the Investigation and/or Hearing process.
-If such a request is received, the Title IX Coordinator will inform the Complainant that the University's ability to respond to the allegation may be limited if the allegations are withdrawn.
+The University may dismiss the Formal Complaint if: - The Respondent is no longer enrolled or employed by the University;16 - Specific circumstances prevent the University from gathering sufficient evidence to reach a determination; or

-16 In the event that the Respondent is no longer enrolled or employed by the University after a Formal Complaint is filed, but the Complainant wishes to proceed with an Investigation, the Title IX Coordinator will do so to the extent feasible.
+In the event that the Respondent is no longer enrolled or employed by the University after a Formal Complaint is filed, but the Complainant wishes to proceed with an Investigation, the Title IX Coordinator will do so to the extent feasible.